explosion/prodigy-openai-recipes/README.md

 ...
 ```

-### Known Limitations

-OpenAI has a hard limit on the prompt size.
-You cannot have a prompt larger than 4079 tokens.
-Unfortunately
-that means that there is a limit to the size of term lists that you can generate.
-The recipe will report
-an error when this happens, but it's good to be aware of this.

 ### Towards Patterns

 You now have a `tricks.jsonl` file on disk that contains skateboard tricks, but you cannot